RebelTechnology/OpenWareLab/Faust/README.md

 FAUST is a functional language for DSP.
 Please see its [main site](https://faust.grame.fr/) for documentation and library reference.

 There's lots of detailed info and tutorials, so this document won't cover that.
-Instead we'll focus on features that are specific to OWL/Openware.
+Instead we'll focus on features that are specific to OWL and the OpenWare firmware.
 But we have an ongoing tutorial series for learning FAUST on OWL, too:

  1. [Getting Started](Tutorial/01_GettingStarted)
  2. [Dual VCA](Tutorial/02_DualVCA)